Helm Best Practices and Recommendations

 {}

-As we mentioned earlier, objects like Kubernetes deployments might launch tens or hundreds of pods.
-But there will also be pods launched by other deployments and other objects, hundreds of pods mixed together.
-There needs to be a way to know which pods belong to a group and which belong to another group.
+As we mentioned earlier, objects like Kubernetes deployments can create multiple pods.
+There will also be Pods launched by other objects, resulting in many Pods that are mixed together.
+There needs to be a way to know which Pods belong to a group and which belong to another group.

 labels: